mnestorov/wp-disable-coupon-field/README.md

 ## Changelog

 For a detailed list of changes and updates made to this project, please refer to our [Changelog](./CHANGELOG.md).

+## Support The Project

+If you find this script helpful and would like to support its development and maintenance, please consider the following options:

+- **_Star the repository_**: If you're using this script from a GitHub repository, please give the project a star on GitHub.
+This helps others discover the project and shows your appreciation for the work done.

+- **_Share your feedback_**: Your feedback, suggestions, and feature requests are invaluable to the project's growth.
+Please open issues on the GitHub repository or contact the author directly to provide your input.

+- **_Contribute_**: You can contribute to the project by submitting pull requests with bug fixes, improvements, or new features.
+Make sure to follow the project's coding style and guidelines when making changes.

+- **_Spread the word_**: Share the project with your friends, colleagues, and social media networks to help others benefit from the script as well.

+- **_Donate_**: Show your appreciation with a small donation.
+Your support will help me maintain and enhance the script.
+Every little bit helps, and your donation will make a big difference in my ability to keep this project alive and thriving.

+Your support is greatly appreciated and will help ensure all of the projects continued development and improvement.
+Thank you for being a part of the community!
+You can send me money on Revolut by following this link: https://revolut.me/mnestorovv

 ---